symbol/symbol-docs/source/cli/commands.rst

 Send transfer transaction
 =========================

-Send a :ref:`transfer transaction <transfer-transaction>` to an account exchanging value and/or data.
+Announces a :ref:`transfer transaction <transfer-transaction>` to an account exchanging value and/or data.
 For this transaction provide recipient, message and :doc:`mosaics <../concepts/mosaic>`.

 You can send ``multiple mosaics`` splitting them with a comma, e.g: nem:xem::10,nps:msc::10.
 The ``mosaic amount`` after :: is in ``absolute value`` so 1 XEM is 1000000.